google/rune/g3doc/database_design.md

 }
 ```

-The `class` keyword is similar to the `func` keyword, but defines a `Tclass`
+The `class` keyword is similar to the `func` keyword, but defines a `Template`
 constructor rather than a `Function`.

 *Datatype*

-A `Tclass` data type is represented by the `Tclass` name, without parameters,
+A `Template` data type is represented by the `Template` name, without
-e.g. `Node`.
+parameters, e.g. `Node`.

 *Parent relations*

 ```
-relation OneToOne Function `Tclass` cascade
+relation OneToOne Function `Template` cascade
 ```

 ## Memory Safety

-There are two types of `Tclass`es: Reference-counted and cascade-deleted.
+There are two types of `Template`es: Reference-counted and cascade-deleted.
 If a
-`Tclass` is in at least one cascade-delete `relation`, then before any function
+`Template` is in at least one cascade-delete `relation`, then before any
-(including the constructor) returns, the class instance must be inserted into a
+function (including the constructor) returns, the class instance must be
-cascade-delete `relation`.
-This ensures memory safety: Instances are either
+inserted into a cascade-delete `relation`.
+This ensures memory safety: Instances
-reference counted, or they are in a cascade-delete `relation` in which case they
+are either reference counted, or they are in a cascade-delete `relation` in
-still have valid references.
-Reference counted instances are destroyed when no
+which case they still have valid references.
+Reference counted instances are
-longer referenced.
-Since cascade-delete instances are always referenced, they
+destroyed when no longer referenced.
+Since cascade-delete instances are always
-must be explicitly destroyed by calling their `destroy()` method. `destroy()`
+referenced, they must be explicitly destroyed by calling their `destroy()`
-methods are auto-generated, and cannot be edited by the user, though a `final`
+method. `destroy()` methods are auto-generated, and cannot be edited by the
-function can be declared which is called just before an instance is destroyed.
+user, though a `final` function can be declared which is called just before an
+instance is destroyed.

-Cascade-delete `Tclass` constructors must add self to an owning instance, or an
+Cascade-delete `Template` constructors must add self to an owning instance, or
-error will be reported at either compile time or at runtime in debug mode\*.
+an error will be reported at either compile time or at runtime in debug mode\*.
-Instances of reference counted `Tclass`es cannot be destroyed by calling their
+Instances of reference counted `Template`es cannot be destroyed by calling their
 destructor.
 Unlike some languages, Rune ensures all references are properly
 managed when any object is destroyed, and frees the programmer from having to
 manually remove references to an object before it can be freed.